technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Set properties blade displays populated with the preceding values.](media/ss_salesorderheader_dataset_form.png "Sales order headers integration dataset details")

 4. Repeat steps 1 and 2 to create a new integration dataset.
-On the **Set properties** blade, fill the form as follows and select **OK**.
+On the **Set properties** blade, fill in the form as follows and select **OK**.
 This creates the integration dataset for sales item information.

     | Field | Value |
     |-------|-------|